HomeBioConcertsVaultAudio/VideoLinxPhoto GalleryContact

 By: Eric Kinkel

 The stage was officially set afire!
 The band which Ted had at the time included singer Brian Howe (formerly of Bad Co.).
 They went on to peg every Ted Nugent classic with a fever that seemed to rise throughout the night.
 Ted seemed better with every scorching guitar solo and every primal scream.
-His music roared through the theatre as if there were something pulling it to previously unscaled heights.
+His music roared through the theatre as if there were something pulling it to previously un-scaled heights.

 Afterwards we retired backstage for the usual banter, etc. Lynn seemed to turn an about-face that evening after realizing that Ted Nugent and his mother were genuine and ultimately special people.
 After all they were my friends and she was my girlfriend.
 Did she have a choice?
 Not!
 Though her final acceptance was reassuring.

 Ted kissed her on the hand and took her breathe away for a moment.
 She was now officially a fan!
 When all was quiet and others were engaged in trivial conversations, I took a stroll out onto the stage, which looked due south.
 As I recall it was close to midnight and the stage was practically empty, with some crew members still clearing away last-minute gear.
 As I strolled about the stage I tried hard not to get in the way, but I wanted to feel the coals after the fire of Ted's show had died down.
 As I calmly walked to the stage's center, I thought to myself that it was strangely bright out for being so late at night; I looked up beyond the horizon of the theatre’s seats.
 Perched up in the sky was a blazing full moon.
 I tucked my hands into my blue jean pockets and said to myself, "Ah, ha, that's what Ted was seeing all night long.
-Makes sense now, where the fire came from."
+It was to clear to me now, where the fire came from'.

 I still live with that memory, and often think of that night as an inspiration to follow my own full moon.